mrisher/smtp-sts/reporting.md

 use the media type `application/gzip` (see [@!RFC6713]), and `text/json` otherwise.

+## Delivery Retry

+In the event of a delivery failure, regardless of the delivery method, a sender SHOULD attempt redelivery for up to 24hrs after the initial attempt.
+As previously stated the reports are optional, so while it is ideal to attempt redelivery, it is not required.
+If multiple retries are attempted, they should be on a logarithmic scale.

 # IANA Considerations

 There are no IANA considerations at this time.